South Coast & Glacier Hike Minibus Tour

 Further east along the coast is Skógafoss waterfall.
 Skógafoss is an incredibly picturesque sight: tucked in a little gorge, the river Skógá tumbles down a 60 meters cliff before continuing down the landscape towards the Atlantic Ocean.
 Alongside the gorge, a staircase can take you to the shelf above the waterfall for stunning views.

-Here the adventure continues at Sólheimajökull glacier which is part of the 3rd biggest glacier in Iceland, Mýrdalsjökull.
+Here the adventure continues at Sólheimajökull glacier which is part of the 4th largest glacier in Iceland, Mýrdalsjökull.
 We will provide helmets, harnesses, crampons and ice axes before hiking on the ice for about one hour.
 Our glacier guides are all trained and licensed and provide a safe, entertaining and informative hike.
 A spectacular experience to learn more about this breathtaking and increasingly rare natural phenomenon.

 Reynisfjara, the Black Sand Beach